The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 Come now, isn’t this nice?
 The wolf’s tongue lolled from his mouth, lips pulling back to show teeth in an uncannily human expression.
 Night air, no moon.

-Gregor could think of half a dozen ways he’d rather spend the shortest night of the year, but this opportunity was too good to miss.
+Gregor could think of half a dozen ways he’d rather spend the night, but this opportunity was too good to miss.
 It would have been much nicer in the car.
 Faster, too.

 The wolf sat back on his haunches and scratched absently at one ear with a hind paw.
 Nice enough to justify the hair on your seats?